SIM lock: Japan

-North Macedonia

 Monaco

 In Monaco, the partially state-owned communications mobile company Monaco Telecom does not sell SIM-locked phones.
 As there is no competition, consumers usually buy standard mobile phones that are not locked to any specific carrier.

-Montenegro

 Netherlands

 Dutch mobile carriers have an agreement with the Netherlands' telecom regulator, OPTA, to establish a code of conduct with respect to SIM locking — specifically, unlocking fees can be charged within the first 12 months and SIM lock cannot last longer than 12 months.

 In a 2002 letter to the Dutch Secretary of State of Economic Affairs, OPTA stated that the telecom regulator has decided to start working on the formalization of the voluntary code of conduct into legislation.
 However, a 2006 report written by the Dutch Ministry of Economic Affairs, stated that competition in the Dutch mobile market is sufficient and the formalization of the voluntary code of conduct into legislation is not needed.
 Thus there are no SIM locking laws in the Netherlands.

 New Zealand

-Locking had occurred in New Zealand to a limited degree before May 2008 when Vodafone New Zealand announced they would begin locking handsets.
+Locking was planned in New Zealand before May 2008 when Vodafone New Zealand announced they would begin locking handsets.
 The company had planned to charge $50 to unlock them, but then relented.
 It is speculated that the intention to lock was prompted by Telecom New Zealand building their new mobile network based on UMTS technology, allowing handsets to change networks for the first time.
-Until that point in time, Telecom's network (the only other mobile network at that time) was based on CDMA technology.
+Until that point in time, Telecom's network (the only other mobile network at that time) was based on CDMA technology, meaning that it was not possible to change networks.
 2degrees were also building a mobile network based on UMTS at this time.

 After pressure from the Commerce Commission, Vodafone relented on its locking policy, and will unlock any locked phones for free once they have been owned for nine months.
 You can pay to have it unlocked prior to this.

 Following speculation of a new lower cost, MNVO of Telecom XT details were leaked regarding the Skinny Mobile Network, which would SIM lock handsets.

-As of 2015, Vodafone, 2Degrees, and Skinny all charged a $30 unlock fee for phones owned for less than 9 months.
+As of 2015, Vodafone, Spark, Skinny, and 2Degrees all charged a $30 unlock fee for phones owned for less than 9 months.

 As of 2020, Spark charges a $30 unlock fee for phones owned for less than 9 months, unless the customer is on a Pay Monthly 24 Month Plan.

 2Degrees dropped its fees for unlocking phones.